fescherer/project-studies/README.md

 <a name="info"></a>

-## ℹ️ Info ℹ️
+## :information_source: Info :information_source:

-If you like the project, don't forget to leave a star ✨
+Don't forget to leave a star if you like the project ✨

 <div align="center">